General context, key principles and hot topics

 This may give rise to issues in some foreign jurisdictions, where the transmission of certain types of information outside that country may be prohibited by local law.
 In Hong Kong, exposure to criminal liability under foreign law would not constitute a reasonable excuse for non-compliance with a notice or subpoena.
 This applies in circumstances where a reasonable person would conclude that the Hong Kong public interest in the investigation of criminal activities outweighs any public or private interest in compliance with the foreign law.
 However, if there are alternative means of obtaining the documents without materially adverse consequences to the investigation, a real and appreciable risk of prosecution under foreign law would constitute a reasonable excuse for non-compliance.

 A related issue arises as to the extent that the company is required to produce relevant material in the possession, custody or power of its parent, subsidiary or an associated company (which may be incorporated in other countries).
 In general terms, this depends on whether the company subject to investigation (the subject company) has a presently enforceable legal right to obtain the documents from such other companies without the need to obtain the consent of anyone else.
-This is a question of fact, which depends on whether the subject company has sufficient control over the other companies such that the documents in the possession, custody or power of such other companies can be said to be within the power of the subject company.
+This is a question of fact, which depends on whether the subject company has sufficient control over the other companies such that the documents in the possession, custody or power of the other companies can be said to be within the power of the subject company.

 58 Does law enforcement in your country routinely share information or investigative materials with law enforcement in other countries?
 What framework is in place in your country for co-operation with foreign authorities?